House Park

-House Park is a 6,000-6,500 seat American football stadium in Austin, Texas, owned and operated by the Austin Independent School District.
+House Park is a 6,000–6,500 seat sports stadium in Austin, Texas, owned and operated by the Austin Independent School District.
 Unlike many school districts in Texas, AISD uses multiple shared stadiums including House Park for use in athletic events rather than building a stadium for each high school.

 History

 On October 31, 1938, the Public Works Administration (PWA) offered the City of Austin a grant not to exceed $613,127 to cover 45% of the costs of school buildings, a stadium and field house, and additions and alterations to existing school buildings, including necessary equipment and acquisition of necessary land under PWA Docket No. Texas-2134-F. House Park was built using a portion of this funding package.
 Giesecke & Harris designed the project and J. R. Blackmore & Sons built it.

 House Park opened in fall 1939 along Shoal Creek, just down the hill from the old campus of Austin High School near downtown.
 The stadium was built on land donated by Edward M. House, a former diplomat and adviser to Woodrow Wilson.
 House Park was later dedicated to the memory of the Austin High students that lost their lives serving in World War I and World War II.